arushbhise-rgb/arushbhise-rgb/README.md

 ## **What I do**

 * Build Java and Python projects
-* Explore AI and computer vision
+* Explore AI, LLMs, and computer vision
 * Create automation and data-cleaning tools
 * Learn Android development
 * Improve my coding workflow and GitHub structure